Be REMIT2 ready.

 When do you need to act?

-Articles 7a to 7e referring to the LNG price assessment and benchmark comes into force.
+Articles 7a to 7e, referring to the LNG price assessment and benchmark, came into force.

 How can you meet your new obligations?

-It gives you market-ready data and transaction monitoring from day one
+It gives you market-ready data and transaction surveillance from day one

 It’s fully audited, with no archiving or manual input of information needed.